Moriarty-Project/Go-Moriarty/README.md

 First of all, the famous Sherlock rival Moriarty, but further more, the name comes from an Irish name Ó Muircheartaigh [oː ˈmˠɪɾʲɪçaɾˠt̪ˠiː], which can be translated to 'navigator'. [(Source Wiki)](https://en.wikipedia.org/wiki/Moriarty_(name))

 I like the idea of this being a tool to talk with, and to help you navigate

+## Main items to deal with next
+- improve performance.
+    - the run time process takes far too long, with too many go routines.
+- setup cli
+    - I want the CLI to solve delay with usability.
+I want you to be able to set it, and forget it.
+Moriarty should be able to semi automatically start processing out information from a user.
+- improve usability
+    - beyond just what I want improved in speed, or with the CLI, I want better user controls for what you're running.